-Merry Christmas Eve, y’all!
-We made it.
-Take a deep breath, look around you, and know that what’s going to get done—well, has gotten done.
-There’s still more to do, but it’s now time to stop.
-You might still have preparations to do for tomorrow, but trust in the truth that the best, most memorable Christmas Days aren’t the “perfect” ones.
-They’re the ones when we’re relaxed, well rested, enjoying the company in our midst, and laughing at the mess around us.
+You may still have preparations left for Christmas, but trust in the truth that the best, most memorable Christmas days aren’t the “perfect” ones.
+They’re the ones when we’re relaxed, well-rested, enjoying the company in our midst, and laughing at the mess around us.

-Treat yourself to some poetry today.
-Take another breath, and let this be a selah to you, just before the family gatherings, Christmas Eve services, and onslaught of extended families begins.
+Treat yourself to some poetry.
+Take a breath, and let this be a moment of quiet for you before the family gatherings, Christmas Eve services, and onslaught of extended families begins.

-This is a gem by one of my favorites, Madeleine L’Engle.
-I found it fitting for this year, as we celebrate a holiday amidst serious global strife and heartache.
+This is a gem by Madeleine L’Engle, one of my favorites.
 The world was not ready, indeed.

 He did not wait till the world was ready,